 I represent individuals, businesses, and professional groups with respect to ownership, purchase and sale of real estate.
 This includes assisting in closings, title issues, boundary disputes, easements and zoning matters.
 My representation of lenders and developers involves negotiating, structuring, and documenting commercial, retail, residential, and industrial transactions and developments, including manufacturing facilities, shopping centers, office and apartment buildings.
 I have experience in drafting and negotiating commercial leases; in organizing, financing, and marketing residential and commercial condominiums, planned unit developments, subdivisions and in handling mortgage foreclosures.
 If you or your company is involved in real estate legal issues, call me today.

-OHIO CCW FIREARM RIGHTS
+OHIO CONCEALED HANDGUN LICENSE (CHL) FIREARM RIGHTS

 A conviction for a number of Ohio misdemeanors can affect your ability to get or keep your a concealed carry license in Ohio and/or your ability to own a firearm (R.C.
 2923.125 & R.C.
 2923.128).